inisis/onion/README.md

 ```
 here you can see the on screen display.
 Very interesting.
 If you are interested in keeping the osd to file, you can add -o option to the command like -o output.mp4.

+# FAQ
+> * Q. For some mp4 files, the codec return error.
+A. Mostly, this results from the h264 bitstream encoding, you can check your mp4 file, it should be h264 encoded mp4 file, you can change the encoding format to avc1.
+The main difference from h264 and avc1 format is that the former encodes H.264 bitstream without start codes and the latter encodes H.264 bitstream with start codes.
+You can refer to tools/ffmpeg.txt to reencode your mp4 file.

 # Contact